dkvsl/app-manager/README.md

-# Application Manager for Stable Diffusion RunPod Template
+# Manager for Darko Diffusion Docker